Ayutthaya, the ancient capital of Siam

 Directly opposite is a small, rather uninteresting looking road but it is worth following.
 After about 200 metres the road divides.
 A left turn will take you past Wat Worachettharam which was founded in 1593.
 All that is left is a large chedi with a Buddha image in front and the walls of the viharn, both of which can be seen from the road.
 It is believed the ashes of King Naresuan are interred here.

 A little further along the road swings to the right and passes around Wat Lokkayasutha.
-At the other end is an impressive reclining Buddha which clocks in at 42 meters long with a height of eight meters.
+At the other end is an impressive reclining Buddha which clocks in at 42 metres long with a height of eight meters.
 It is named Phra Buddha Sai Yat and was once enclosed within a viharn.
 The date of construction is not known but the style is mid-Ayutthaya period.

 Take a left turn at the intersection here and follow the leafy residential lane for 750 metres.
 Just before that, there is a right turn past a small supermarket then a left slip road which will take you on to U-Thong Soi 26 which will lead eventually to a left turn into U-Thong Road.